easypropertylistings/Easy-Property-Listings/readme.txt

 = 3.4.20 January 22, 2020 =

-* New: Filter added to the parking spaces function epl_total_parking_spaces allowing you to alter the value of the parking icons.
+* New: Filter epl_total_parking_spaces added to the parking spaces function allowing you to alter the total value of the parking icons.
-* New: Helper function to get the WordPress post id from the property_unique_id field.
+* New: Helper epl_get_post_id_from_unique_id function to get the WordPress post id from the property_unique_id field.
 * Tweak: Better flushing of permalinks when settings are saved or on install.

 = 3.4.19 December 19, 2019 =